The Life (album): Critical reception

+The Life earned generally positive reviews, though noted that Timbaland's input was noticeably missing on the album.
 Entertainment Weekly's Tomika Anderson wrote that on The Life "the R&B stud drops his hardcore playa pretense to reveal a softer, more vulnerable side [...]
-But it’s when he balances his Romeo routine with a funky club vibe (as on ”That’s How I Get Down,” with Ludacris) that Life gets really good."
+But it’s when he balances his Romeo routine with a funky club vibe (as on "That’s How I Get Down," with Ludacris) that Life gets really good."
 AllMusic editor William Ruhlmann felt that the songs "mostly range from slow to very slow tempos with such trendy touches as acoustic guitar passages.
 But all that just serves as a bed for Ginuwine's elastic tenor and his message to the women in his audience.
 The singer sounds like he's been reading women's magazines and tried to construct a persona that's as appealing as possible [...]
 The Life looks like another winner for him."

 Sam Faulkner from NME remarked that "it was always going to be impossible for Ginuwine to burst back in quite the same fashion as he suddenly first appeared riding his pony.
 But this set absolutely does no harm in consolidating himself as one of R&B’s brightest stars."
 Rolling Stone critic Arion Berger felt that "The Life is all naughty, disposable high points [...]
 With all the trendy touches on his third album, lady-killing crooner Ginuwine is aiming for ultramodernity – or maybe taking his eventual obsolescence for granted."
+People found that "on his third CD, Ginuwine remains in excellent voice, but there's something missing – and its name is Timbaland [...]
+There are flashes of the old sass and sexiness [but] in an apparent attempt to win an even wider audience, some of The Life has gone out of his act."
+Joe Gross from Blender noted: "Branching out on his third album, Ginuwine pitches down-to-earth woo on The Life."